Horospherical stacks and stacky coloured fans: Introduction

-In Section \ref{sec:coloured fantastacks} we introduce a nice class of easy-to-draw stacky coloured fans, and we call their corresponding horospherical stacks \textit{coloured fantastacks}; these aim to generalize the toric fantastacks introduced in \cite{satriano2015toric1}.
-In this construction, one starts with a horospherical variety $X$, and puts stacky structure ``on top of" $X$ to yield a horospherical stack $\calX$ in such a way that $\calX\to X$ is a good moduli space in the sense of \cite{alper2013good} (see Remark \ref{rmk:gms of coloured fantastack}).
+In \cref{sec:coloured fantastacks} we introduce a nice class of easy-to-draw stacky coloured fans, and we call their corresponding horospherical stacks \textit{coloured fantastacks}; these aim to generalize the toric fantastacks introduced in \cite{satriano2015toric1}.
+In this construction, one starts with a horospherical variety $X$, and puts stacky structure ``on top of" $X$ to yield a horospherical stack $\calX$ in such a way that $\calX\to X$ is a good moduli space in the sense of \cite{alper2013good} (see \cref{rmk:gms of coloured fantastack}).
 In particular, we review the Cox construction for horospherical varieties (introduced by \cite{cox1995homogeneous} for toric varieties) and show how this construction fits into the coloured fantastack framework.

-Using the Cox ring of a horospherical variety, we are able to give a simple condition to test if a stack is horospherical but not toric. \begin{proposition*}[Proposition \ref{prop:non-toric condition}] Let $[X/K]$ be a horospherical $G$-stack such that $\mathscr{O}_X^*(X)=k^*$.
+Using the Cox ring of a horospherical variety, we are able to give a simple condition to test if a stack is horospherical but not toric. \begin{proposition*}[\cref{prop:non-toric condition}] Let $[X/K]$ be a horospherical $G$-stack such that $\mathscr{O}_X^*(X)=k^*$.
 If the flag variety $G/N_G(K)$ is not a product of projective spaces, then $[X/K]$ is not a toric stack (in the sense of \cite{satriano2015toric1}). \end{proposition*}

 Another special class of horospherical stacks are \textit{toroidal} horospherical stacks, which are studied in \cite{terpereau2019horospherical} from a structure theory perspective.
-We give a combinatorial definition of these stacks in Section \ref{sec:toroidal horospherical stacks and decolouration}.
-Also, we give a very simple combinatorial description of \textit{decolouration}, which takes any horospherical stack $\calX$ and produces a toroidal horospherical stack $\wt\calX$ and a proper surjective $G$-equivariant morphism $\wt\pi:\wt\calX\to \calX$; Corollary \ref{cor:uniqueness of decolouration} shows that $\wt\calX$ is unique to $\calX$.
+We give a combinatorial definition of these stacks in \cref{sec:toroidal horospherical stacks and decolouration}.
+Also, we give a very simple combinatorial description of \textit{decolouration}, which takes any horospherical stack $\calX$ and produces a toroidal horospherical stack $\wt\calX$ and a proper surjective horospherical morphism $\wt\pi:\wt\calX\to \calX$; \cref{cor:uniqueness of decolouration} shows that $\wt\calX$ is unique to $\calX$.